 6 Steps to Successful Public Speaking

-When faced with delivering a speech or presentation many of us worry about what we are going to say or how the audience will react.
-There is no need to be worried!
-This post outlines a simple, yet hugely effective method that you can apply to help you prepare and deliver well structured, compelling presentations.
+When faced with delivering a speech or presentation many of us worry about what we are going to say or how the audience will react… But trust me, there is no need to be worried!

 There’s a famous quotation on public speaking that comes to mind:

 Communication works for those who work at it – John Powell

 Numerous studies confirm what most of us already know: people fear public speaking.
 Studies also show that one of the biggest causes of speaking anxiety is that we tend to focus too much on ourselves.